 The most important thing to do when communicating your answers is to think out loud.
 This will allow the Interviewer to understand your thought processes.
 They will then be able to help you out if you get stuck.
 Never give up on a question; show that you won’t be perturbed at the first sign of hardship as a student, and remain positive and demonstrate your engagement with the material.

 3. Choose your evidence

 As you would in an essay, choose your argument based on the most compelling evidence that you can muster.
 If you feel you can strongly make the case for one side, go for it.

 Equally, if the evidence which comes to mind is more nuanced and complicates the answer, express this.
 Try and think of at least three examples to use in your answer before deciding your ultimate argument.

 4. Link back to the question

 Again, as you would in an essay at the end of a paragraph, make sure you link your answer back to the question at the end.
 It is all too easy when conversing to lose your focus and run away on tangents, so it is all the more crucial to refocus your answer at the end.

-With this framework in mind, you can train yourself to answer questions in an interview in the same focused way you would do in an essay.
+Lastly, with this framework in mind, you can train yourself to answer questions in an Interview in the same focused way you would do in an essay.